Salatwurzel/Salatwurzel/README.md

-Nothing more than a casual linux enthusiast
+Only a casual linux enthusiast